 What makes you different?
 Answer this question by providing a small description about your business on your home page.
 If you have more to write, link through to your ‘About us’ page instead of overdoing the content on the home page.

-What are the site visitors supposed to do next?
+What are your site visitors supposed to do next?
 Your call to actions spread throughout your page answer this question.
 If you want your visitors to contact you, add “contact us” messaging.
 If you want product sales, include “buy now” buttons.
 Be explicit with your direction and instructions to avoid confusion.

 Don’t neglect your mobile experience